AJ6CU/uBITX-Settings-Editor/uBITXapplymodfile/README.md

 # uBITXapplymodfile

-This program will be written using Python 3.10.4 on Windows.
+This program is written using Python 3.10.4 on Windows.
 It requires the installation of the following standard Python libraries:
 - pySerial
 - lxml
 - bitarray libraries.
 Let me know if you find any other unusual dependencies.